munificent/magpie/doc/site/markdown/multimethods.md

 ## Indexers

 Most methods will be named methods like we've seen, but Magpie also has a little syntactic sugar for working with collection-like objects: *indexer methods*.
 These are essentially methods whose name is `[]`.
+The left argument appears before the brackets, and the right argument is inside them.

     :::magpie
     list[2]